Financial Support Information

 Renewable Versus Non-Renewable Scholarships

 A renewable scholarship is awarded for more than 1 year.
-Each year, the recipient must meet the university's stated criteria to continue receiving the scholarship.
+Each year, you must meet the university's stated criteria to continue receiving the scholarship.

 A non-renewable scholarship is awarded for 1 year only.
-In some cases, you can re-apply for subsequent years; in other cases, you may not be permitted to re-apply.
-Contact the university directly for further information.
+In some cases, you can re-apply for subsequent years; in other cases, you cannot.
+Contact the university directly for more information.

 Total Value Versus Per-year Value

-On OUInfo, scholarships are categorized according to how much money they provide per year.
-To calculate the total value of a scholarship, multiply the per-year value by the number of years the scholarship can be renewed.
+OUInfo categorizes scholarships according to how much money they provide per year.
+To calculate the total value of a scholarship, multiply its per-year value by the number of years it can be renewed.

 For example, a scholarship that appears in the "Under $1,500" category may look small; however, if it is renewable for 4 years, it could have a total 4-year value of up to $6,000.
-In comparison, a scholarship that appears in the "$3,000–$4,999" category looks larger, but if it is non-renewable (i.e., available for only 1 year), it could have a lower total value than the first scholarship.
+In comparison, a scholarship that appears in the "$3,000–$4,999" category looks larger, but if it is non-renewable (i.e., available for only 1 year), it could have a lower total value than the renewable scholarship.

-Many organizations and companies offer scholarships, awards and prizes, often based on competition.
+Many organizations offer scholarships, awards and prizes that are often based on competition.
 You must actively seek out and apply for these awards.
 Do your research and remember to apply early.

 Ontario Student Assistance Program (OSAP)

-OSAP is a financial aid program that can make it easier for students to go to college or university.
-Funding is available for both full- and part-time postsecondary students and is based on a number of factors, including family income.
+OSAP is a financial aid program that can help you with the cost of college or university.
+Funding is available for both full- and part-time postsecondary students and is based on several factors, including family income.